redtexts/texts/marx_1865_value_price_and_profit.md

 wanted to take from the capitalist was exactly the only hour from which he derived his profit.
 They threatened a decrease of accumulation, rise of prices, loss of markets, stinting of production, consequent reaction upon wages, ultimate ruin.
-In fact, they declared Maximillian Robespierre's Maximum Laws to be a small affair compared to it; and they were right in a certain sense.
+In fact, they declared Maximilien Robespierre's Maximum Laws to be a small affair compared to it; and they were right in a certain sense.
 Well, what was the result?
 A rise in the money wages of the factory operatives, despite the curtailing of the